RoRoche/TheTwelve-FactorMobileApp/README.md

 - Never block the UI andrun big computation in background.
 - Keep the user informed and notify him about the current status.
 - Reuse cells in list.
-- Prevent configurations changes and interruptions (phone call).
+- Deal with configurations changes and interruptions (phone call).
-- Preopulate forms as much as possible.
+- Prepopulate forms as much as possible.

 **5. Use local cache as single source of truth**